Understanding Response Time

 - Re-initialize your wallets after changing your server location

-- Check your current region using the
+- Check your current region with